 Special Tips & Tid-Bits For Fall

 "Fall is my favorite season, but mostly because I spent most of my falls in the beauty of the Adirondack mountains, my only tip is to get up there and enjoy!
 Being in nature will always bring you back to what life is really about." - Samantha Salsbury

 "If it rains the night before your dad asks you to rake, double bag the bags you are putting the leaves in.
 Otherwise, they may explode and completely soak you, and all of your clothing." - Jeremy Brown

 "The whole area is conducive to the leaf peepers.
 Lake George Escape is only minutes from the Vermont mountains as well.
-There are beautiful day trips, such as Grant's Cottage, Prospect Mountain Gondola, and Garnet Mine."- Beth Blankenship, Lake George Escape
+There are beautiful day trips, such as Grant's Cottage, Gore Mountain Gondola, and Garnet Mine."- Beth Blankenship

 "A special tip from The Saratoga Winery on leaf peeping is to make destination plans and leaf peep as you're going.
 That way, you can see several parts of the Adirondacks while also taking part in experiencing our great towns and meeting local, friendly people along the way!" - Amy Greth, The Saratoga Winery & Tasting Room

 "Viewing the foliage from the air is another option with Adirondack Scenic Flights flying from the Lake Placid Airport daily.
 It'll be red, orange and yellow highlighted with evergreen as far as the eye can see!" - Lori Fitzgerald, High Peaks Resort

 "Don't wait until it's too late.
 Adirondack fall weather is the best time to explore what the Park has to offer.
 Some of the leaves have already begun to change, and you can experience the dramatic colors, even before they've peaked." - Mike Humphrey, Lapland Lake Nordic Vacation Center